ceramic-sf/quick-boi-source/bolq.md

 Creativity evolved only once.
 ```

-There is no other example of cretivity in nature, therefore it is not a convergent feature of evolution.
+There is no other example of creativity in nature, therefore it is not a convergent feature of evolution.

 *Creativity appears to have evolved once.*